 Archived Café To Go Translations

-(the following translations are of the older, now archived Cafe To Go – we are actively inviting new translations of the revised edition)
+(the following translations are of the older no longer current, archived Cafe To Go – we are actively inviting new translations of the revised edition)

 Benefits of Graphic Recording A downloadable pdf written by senior World Café graphic facilitator Susan Kelly.